What is a clarinet

 Of these instruments, the closest to the current construction of the clarinet is the salmoé.
 Regarding its evolution, we can say that it went from having only one octave to having two.
 The fingering system has changed and two are still used today: the Boehm and the German, both with particularities but equally functional.
 Keys were also progressively added to make certain notes easier to play, such as C# and F#.

 The parts of the clarinet are divided into two large groups containing several sub-parts each:

-The body is made entirely of wood and consists of four parts:
+The body is made entirely of wood and consists of four elements:

 - Mouthpiece: this section contains the reed.
 The air column enters through there, which will later be modified by the reed and the keys.

-- Bell: it is the part where the sound comes out after being processed by the reed and the keys.
+- Bell: the part where the sound comes out after being processed by the reed and the keys.

-- Barrel: it is located just after the mouthpiece and allows articulation between the mouthpiece and the upper part of the body, known as the upper tube.
+- Barrel: located just after the mouthpiece and allows articulation between the mouthpiece and the upper part of the body, known as the upper tube.